 LANDLORDS GUIDE: EARLY TERMINATION OF LEASE AGREEMENT

 Yet landlords cannot force tenants to live in their property.
-State laws define legal protocol.
+State laws define a legal protocol.
 So, should you let your tenant out of their lease agreement?

 UNDERSTANDING WHY THE TENANT WANTS TO TERMINATE THEIR LEASE EARLY?

 There are many reasons why tenants want to terminate the lease agreement early.
 Personal or professional reasons.
-Or, landlord breached the lease.
+Or, the landlord breached the lease.
 Whatever the reason, the lease agreement and state Landlord-Tenant laws will dictate the proper procedures.